fmalina/revisions-blocl/activism/thischangeseverything.md

 their first year on the market in 2012.
-In short, rather than getting the polluters to pay for the mess they have created—a basic principle of environmental justice—taxpayers and ratepayers have heaped cash on them and for a scheme that hasn’t even worked.
+In short, rather than getting the polluters to pay for the mess they have created—a basic principle of environmental justice—taxpayers and ratepayers have heaped cash on them and for a scheme that hasn't even worked.

 At the very least, they demonstrate that seeing the risks climate change poses to financial markets in the long term may not be enough to curtail the